 hybrid vehicles are a bridge to the future – a natural step in the evolution from internal combustion engines (ICEs) to full battery electric vehicles (BEVs)

-the need for differentiated oil
+the need for hybrids to have a differentiated oil

 Plug-in hybrid vehicles (PHEVs) require the ICE to run infrequently and at a lower temperature than a conventional ICE.
 When the engine oil does not reach its normal operating temperature, there is an increased chance of water condensation from the engine blowby and higher levels of fuel dilution into the crankcase, creating engine oil emulsion that can impair lubricant performance and raise the risk of rust, corrosion, and increased sludge formation.